jeroendesloovere/vcard/README.md

 ```bash
 composer require jeroendesloovere/vcard:dev-2.0.0-dev
 ```
-> This will install the latest version of vcard with [Composer](https://getcomposer.org)
+> This will install the 2.0 WIP development version of vcard with [Composer](https://getcomposer.org)

 ## Examples